sunnypilot/sunnypilot/README.md

 💰 Donate 💰
 ---

-If you find any of the features useful, feel free to donate for coffee to support for future development.
+If you find any of the features useful, feel free to donate to support for future feature development.

 Thank you for your continuous love and support!
+Enjoy 🥰

 **PayPal:**